Impermanence

 Image 2 of 6

-A Native American mythology relays that the known universe came into being as a result of the separation of two lovers coupled in embrace.
-This story and many other experiences in my life made me begin to believe that art is not a synthesis but a separation and that I could not understand fully what something was unless I could compare it with something else.
-This body of work explores the idea that separation is a primary component of the process of existence.
+An Indigenous story tells that the known universe came into being through the separation of two lovers locked in an embrace.
+This story, along with many of my own life experiences, led me to believe that art is not an act of synthesis but of separation—that I cannot fully understand something without placing it in relation to something else.
+This body of work explores the idea that separation is a fundamental component of existence.

 I am inspired by Japanese ink paintings, which look upon not what is seen, but what is not seen.
 Sumi ink paintings emphasize that the white empty space of an image is symbolic of that which is unexpressed: the perfect imperfection.
 My work incorporates the notion that negative space is not merely an inactive, stable support for solid objects, but rather represents a dynamic force both within and around objects we refer to as solid.
 More than a passive background for the real subject, the negative space is as much a focal point as the positive subject.